FindingPlanB/FM-QR-Challenge/qr-code-component-main/README.md

 ### What I learned

-This section is a recap of some of my major learnings while working through this project.
+This section is a recap of some of my learnings while working through this project.

 - I signed up with Frontend Mentor while studying JavaScript because I hoped to better understand the connection between JS and HTML/CSS.
 Instead of Javascript with this first challenge I got introduced to GitHub, Discord, VS Code, Markdown and Frontend Mentor.
 And I haven't even gotten to the process of submitting the solution.
 It's a lot.
 This easier challenge indeed is the right place to start.